 What it’s like to be in therapy with me

-I strive to center my work in patience and curiosity, allowing me to provide a safe and non-judgmental space for my clients.
+In my approach, I prioritize patience and curiosity, anchoring my work in creating a safe, non-judgmental space for clients.
+I believe in being compassionate and direct, providing practical tools to empower individuals.
 Creating a solid therapeutic relationship is vital and as such, we will work to build a collaborative environment that fosters a sense of trust, humor, and compassion.
 My goal is to provide a safe haven for my clients so that they may feel empowered to manage stressors, set healthy boundaries with others, and find value in their unique identities.
 It is an incredible honor to be given the opportunity to guide my clients through their life’s challenges and help put them on a path toward a life full of intention.

 How I approach therapy